-TAPP takes interest in the continual monitoring of the potential ocean breach of Bribie Island into areas of the Pumicestone Passage.
-Members regularly invest time investigating and discussing the published data on potential effects on the Passage in regard to the wash-over.
+TAPP takes interest in the continual monitoring of the ocean breach of Bribie Island into areas of the Pumicestone Passage, investigating and discussing the published data on effects on the Passage in regard to the break.

 A RESPONSE TO BRIBIE ISLAND WASH OVER EVENT

 This paper has been developed after conversations with Dr Sel Sultmann, from the Department of Environment and Heritage Protection, Dr Mike Ronan from the Department of Environment and Heritage Protection, Dr Helen Fairweather Senior Lecturer Environmental Engineer University of the Sunshine Coast and Professor Tom Baldock School of Engineering, University of Queensland.

 2.1 There is geological agreement that the Pumicestone Passage was formed following the rise in sea levels during the Holocene Transgression, 18000 to 6500 years before present time.
 The Passage was most likely formed due to the flooding of the Elimbah Creek floodplain.

 2.2 Photographic evidence indicated from 1842 to the 1950’s the northern end of Bribie Island was approximately 300 metres wide.